Quantum Scrambling and State Dependence of the Butterfly Velocity: Definitions of velocities

 As expected, the butterfly velocity in any state is bounded by the Lieb-Robinson velocity: \begin{proposition} $v_B(\bn; O_1, O_2, \rho) \leq v_\LR(\bn; O_1, O_2)$ for any $O_1, O_2 \in \O$, density matrix $\rho$ and direction $\bn$. \end{proposition} \begin{proof} This follows from definition (\ref{eq:defv2}) and (\ref{eq:defvb}), and $\mathcal{C}_{O_1 O_2}(\bx, t; \rho) \leq \|[O_1(0, t), O_2(\bx, 0)]\|^2$. \end{proof}

-Finally the scrambling velocity can be precisely defined in the language of exponentially local operators (read around (\ref{ineq:explocal}) for a definition and let $O \equiv i [O_1(0, t), O_2(\bv t, 0)]$)\footnote{To make sure the limit exists, we have used the limit superior $\uplim$ and the limit inferior $\lowlim$. }
+Finally the scrambling velocity can be precisely defined in the language of exponentially local operators, defined around (\ref{ineq:explocal}).
+Let $O \equiv i [O_1(0, t), O_2(\bv t, 0)]$, then\footnote{To make sure the limit exists, we have used the limit superior $\uplim$ and the limit inferior $\lowlim$. }

-where the ball with radius $R$ centered at $\bx$ is understood as roughly the ``support'' of the commutator $O$, and $\xi$ and $C$ characterize the exponential tail that we neglected in the main text.
+where the smallest ball, with radius $R$ and centered at $\bx$, is understood as roughly the ``support'' of the commutator $O$.
+The quantities $\xi$ and $C$ characterize the exponential tail that we neglected in the main text.
 Clearly $v_S \geq 0$ and decreases with increasing $\xi$.